Adra massacre

 The Adra massacre was the killing of at least 32 Alawite, Christian, Druze and Ismailite civilians in the industrial town of Adra, Syria in December 2013, during the Syrian Civil War.
 According to the government and activists it was conducted by the al-Nusra Front.
-The U.S. State Department condemned massacres in Syria and condemned 'the latest report of a massacre of civilians in Adra.'
+The U.S. State Department condemned the massacres in Syria including the massacre of civilians in Adra.